 It is very important to make sure your rack system is design to support the weight you plan to store.
-A quick search of youtube will be explanation enough!
-The combination the various component specifications is needed to ensure the whole system is safe and will meet your needs.
+A quick search of YouTube will be explanation enough!
+The combination the various component specifications are needed to ensure the whole system is safe and will meet your needs.
 All components (frames, beams, mesh, support bars) must have loads within their engineered specifications.

 Frame load capacity is calculated on a per bay basis, or frame-pair.

 = Maximum load per beam level x Number of beam levels per bay factoring in the maximum vertical beam spacing (the distance from the top of one beam to the top of the next beam).

 Manufacturers all maintain load ratings for frames based on the engineered specifications of the rack design.
 These specifications consider such things as quality of steel, thickness of steel, the column design, the cross-bracing design and the proposed beam spacing for your installation.

 CMI is well versed in these specifications across many of our manufacturing partners and will guide your choice as part of our conversations with you.